VBA-IS-MY-LIFE/TimeConversion/README.md

 # TimeConversion
-It's a functionality for converting time-values into Decimal Values
+It's a functionality for converting time-values into Decimal Values.

 You can determine an area within an Excel-Sheet for this functionality.